EsraaQandel/Logs-Analysis-Project/README.md

     $ vagrant ssh
   ```

-  5. Use `psql -d news -f newsdata.sql` to Load the data in local database using the command:
+  5. Use `psql -d news -f newsdata.sql` to Load the data in local database.

   6. Use `psql -d news` to connect to database.